Kit Carson County Vehicle Impound Guide

 After 30 Days

-In Colorado, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to sell it at a lien sale to recover their costs.
-You'll lose your vehicle and still potentially owe money.
+In Colorado, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot can initiate a lien sale to recover their costs.
+Do not let it reach this point.
+Take immediate steps to retrieve your vehicle.

 If You Can't Afford the Fees